 Of all my time sleeping in the mountains, deserts and behind gas stations when I couldn't drive anymore, Blue kept me safe.
 Once, we were camping along the Rio Grande in New Mexico and Blue just kept staring down the river, growling.
 We left.

 We've had some good times, me and Blue.
 Every small town we lived in, everyone knew Blue.
-Driving through town, he would stick his head out and bark and from both sides of the street, people would wave and holler "Hola Blue!
+Driving through town, he would stick his head out and bark.
+From both sides of the street, people would wave and holler "Hola Blue!
 Hola Blue!"
 They all loved Blue, but not as much I did.
 Heck, who else would put a page in honor of their dog on their professional website?
 Did I mention that he once cost me $9000?
 But that's another story.

+Blue announced our arrival.
 He certainly wasn't a backyard dog that I threw a bone to now and then.
 We were usually together 24 hours a day.
-He always had to be leaning against me at night and during the day always had to at least have his paw or chin resting on me in the truck.
+He always had to be leaning against me at night.
+And during the day, he always had to have his paw or chin resting on me in the truck.
 When I was sad, he was quiet.
 When I was happy, he was too.
 He knew me almost better than a human could have and I knew him almost better than I know myself.

 Well, I knew that our friendship couldn't last forever and I dreaded the day that I would have to give him back to the earth.
 I hated the thought of it and hate it even more now.
 Blue passed away January 7th, 2008.
 That day was rough to say the least.